ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 * Improvement: Added Web Application Firewall activity to Wordfence summary email.
 * Fix: Now using 503 response code in the page displayed when an IP is locked out.
 * Fix: `wflogs` directory is now correctly removed on uninstall.
-* Fix: Fixed recently introduced bug which caused the Whitelisted 404 URLs feature to no longer work.
+* Fix: Fixed recently introduced bug which caused the Allowlisted 404 URLs feature to no longer work.
 * Fix: Added try/catch to uncaught exception thrown when pinging the API key.
 * Improvement: Improved performance of the Live Traffic page in Firefox.
 * Improvement: Updated GeoIP database.

 = 6.1.15 - August 25, 2016 =
 * Improvement: Removed file-based config caching, added support for caching via WordPress's object cache.
-* Improvement: Whitelisted Uptime Robot's IP range.
+* Improvement: Allowlisted Uptime Robot's IP range.
 * Fix: Notify users if suPHP_ConfigPath is in their WAF setup, and prompt to update Extended Protection.
 * Fix: Fixed bug with allowing logins on admin accounts that are not fully activated with invalid 2FA codes when 2FA is required for all admins.
 * Fix: Removed usage of `wp_get_sites()` which was deprecated in WordPress 4.6.